Pine Grove Evaluation Center

 A licensed psychologist conducts the comprehensive ADHD evaluations and utilizes a range of evidenced based diagnostic approaches, including: clinical interview, self-report data, collateral information, childhood and developmental history, as well as neuropsychological testing in the determination of a diagnosis of Adult ADHD.
 These evaluations typically take 4-6 hours of assessment administration and the examiner schedules a 1-hour evaluation feedback appointment with the individual to review the results and answer any questions following completion of the comprehensive report.

-The Comprehensive Evaluation takes place over two or three days on an outpatient basis.
+The Comprehensive Evaluation takes place over the course of two or three days on a residential unit.
 This evaluation is broad in scope and can be tailored to encompass questions of disruptive workplace behavior, psychiatric problems (e.g., bipolar disorder), personality disorder, trauma, eating disorder, or questions about cognitive or intellectual functioning, while also including attention to substance use issues.

 The Comprehensive Evaluation has several components including: an addiction assessment, psychiatric assessment, lab work, history and physical, psychological evaluation and testing, collateral information gathering, and neuropsychological screening.
 A polygraph examination can be included for an additional fee.